 6) In 6,7,8u, outfielders have more opportunities to show their fielding skills through backing up infielders.
 When a hard hit ground ball bounces past the shortstop (which will happen a lot more in the early years), the left fielder can look like a total stud if he’s in ready position and able to scoop the ball to make the play.
 At night, when you and your kid are watching your favorite team on TV, pay special attention to the outfielders and how many plays they make backing up the infield.

 7) Tell your kid to make it his goal to be the team’s BEST outfielder.
 For this one, I sought the input of my son Andrew, the starting center fielder on his high school varsity team.
 He’s been playing outfield since age eight.
 Aside from the pitcher’s mound, there’s no place he’d rather be.
 And he’s pretty much always felt that way.

 ME: “Why did you like playing outfield when other kids dreaded it?”

-ANDREW: “I guess I just accepted that the kids playing infield were better than me.
-I mean, it was pretty obvious.
+ANDREW: “I didn’t love it at first, but I just accepted that it was where the coach kept putting me.
 So I figured if I was going to keep playing, I’d better be the best outfielder I could possibly be.
 I made centerfield MY position and decided that nobody would be better at it than I was.
 Plus, it felt great when I’d make great catches and monster throws.
 People started calling me ‘captain of the outfield.’
 I liked that.
 Cheers and praise always help.”